dollabs/pamela/doc/PAMELA.md

 (whenever (not (= door "open")) :bounds [2 30]
      (open-door))
 ```
+* *Execution*:
+  1. The current *Dispatcher* (*Dispatcher-1*) sends the `whenever` statement (which includes the condition and activity) to BSM.
+  2. BSM does an evaluation of the condition.
+  3. If the condition is:
+      * **false**: BSM continues check the condition, until it becomes true (or the temporal duration (`:bounds`) has been exceeded).
+      * **true**:
+         * BSM sends the activity to the *Dispatcher Manager* as an activity, which launches a new *Dispatcher* (*Dispatcher-2*) with that plan.
+         * *Dispatcher-2* then executes that plan, starting with the first activity.
+         * When the plan has completed, the *Dispatcher-2* sends the status to BSM.
+(There is little advantage of sending this status back to BSM via the *Dispatcher Manager*, but that alternative would be possible).
+         * BSM then repeats an evaluation of the condition (Step 2, above).
+  4. BSM replies to *Dispatcher-1* with finished status of the activities (success if all successful, else failure).

 ## **maintain** [Not yet supported]
  * *Description*: Execute the statement `fn` one time.
 However, while doing so, the condition `cond-expr` **can** **never** be violated.